 Sarah’s battle with stability as a child helped mold her into the creative person she is today.
 She says that she survived by being completely open about who she was, what she needed, and never pretending that her life was ok.

 “I have been a human without boundaries.
 I detest boundaries because they trap people with trauma.
 I was helped by family and strangers only because they were willing to ignore the limits and scope of their relationship with me.
 They made me a priority instead of viewing me and my issues as someone else’s problem.
 They didn’t pawn me off to the state.
 They made it so I could rest in a safe space without judgment.” -Sarah Stob

-Sarah often struggles with her mental health, depression, and self-confidence.
-She continues to find balance through her creativity while getting lost in the process of making her art.
+Sarah finds her own life balance through her creativity while getting lost in the process of making her art.

 “I have a lot of self-doubts, sometimes I feel like I am just wasting all this paint and canvas., it’s hard sometimes being stuck in my head.” -Sarah Stob